-- Put the vegetables in the oven for 40 minutes.
-Make sure to flip them half way through.
+- Cook for 40 minutes.
+Make sure to flip the pan half way through.

-- Then put the vegetables, tahini, 4 Tbs olive oil, lemon juice, salt, garlic powder, pepper and cumin into a blender ( I used a ninja ).
+- Then put the roasted vegetables, tahini, 4 Tbs olive oil, lemon juice, salt, garlic powder, pepper and cumin into a blender and mix.

 - Blend the ingredients until they turn into a hummus texture.
-I had to stop blending to scrape the sides of the blender with a spatula about 4-5 times.
+Scrape the sides of the blender with a spatula as needed.
 This all should take about 5 minutes, depending on the setting of your blender.